-As you all know by now, I prefer to make my ingredients from scratch.
-I’ve said before that I just don’t want my ingredients to contain sub-ingredients, and that still holds.
+Anyone who knows me knows that I prefer to make my ingredients from scratch, when possible.
+I’ve said before that I don’t want my ingredients to contain sub-ingredients, and that still holds.
 So, I’ve got a really easy enchilada sauce recipe for you today (really easy – it literally takes about 15 minutes total).

 So here you go:

 What you’ll need (keep in mind that these measurements are eyeball measurements):

 - Olive oil (a tablespoon or so)

 - Onion, chopped (1 small or 1/2 large)

 - Garlic, minced (3 – 4 cloves)

 - Chili powder (lots! about 3 tablespoons)

 - Chicken stock or broth (8 – 10 oz)

 - Tomato sauce (1 can or 15 oz)